Skip to main content

 Low demand

-The topic has fewer monthly searches than your configured minimum.
-If you set the threshold at 50 searches per month and a topic only has 12, it's rejected.
-The exact volume is shown so you can decide if an override makes sense.
+A topic is rejected for low demand if it has fewer monthly searches than the configured minimum.
+For example, if a threshold is set at 50 searches per month and a topic only has 12, it would be rejected.
+(Note: these figures are illustrative, not verified real-world values.)
+The volume is shown so you can decide if an override makes sense.

 Example: